ramnauth/ramnauth.github.io/_posts/Summer Institute 2018/2018-07-21-student-work-2.md

 layout: post

 # The title of your post
-title: Student Work - Space Junky
+title: Student Work - Deforestation

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-   As an introduction to programming, this group from the 2018 Summer Honors Institute @ LIU developed a video game to raise awareness to the growing space pollution problem.
+   As an introduction to programming, this group from the 2018 Summer Honors Institute @ LIU developed a game to raise awareness about the animal agriculture industry’s impact on deforestation in the Amazon rainforest.

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.